aristocrats/sikky/README.md

 `TypeScript 2.0 Pre` is the default TypeScript compiler, and the source files get transpiled down to `ES2015` by default. `Rollup` and `Bublé` are used to make a clean `ES2015` bundle.`Bublé` is used for compability with older browsers.
 Easy to get rid of or replaced with `Babel`.

 Debugging and server testing can be done within  `VSCode` itself.

 A complete bundle time is assumed to be around 4 ms, and 6 ms for the unit tests.
 Depends on your computer and the size of your source files.

-#### BC! v.
-0.9.0 to be pushed soon.
-Read this readme regarding the upcoming changes!

 ## Features